eugene87222/python-HackMD/README.md

 # What's this

-A Python interface for HackMD API
-Read the full docs on [ReadTheDocs](https://python-hackmd.readthedocs.io/en/latest/)
+`python-HackMD` is a Python interface for HackMD API.
+Read the full docs on [ReadTheDocs](https://python-hackmd.readthedocs.io/en/latest/).

 # Getting Started